clavery/dwre-tools/README.md

 pip uninstall dwre_tools
 ```

-Then run `python setup.py develop` or `pip install -e .` in the root directory to install the package in development mode.
+Then run `pip install -e .[dev]` in the root directory to install the package in development mode.
 You can use a virtual environment to further contain the dependencies.
+(Note: the `[dev]` specification means install the extras used for development, like testing tools.

 ### Testing

+Install testing requirements (already done if you installed in `[dev]` mode above) with: `pip install -e .[test]`

 Tests are created via docstrings and the unittest modules in `dwre_tools/tests/`.
 We use the `pytest` library to simplify test discovery and flexibility.

 The simplest way to run the tests is to run `python setup.py test` which will ensure the correct test libraries are installed.
 This will use `pytest` under the hood (as configured in `setup.py`)

 `tox` is used to test multiple python versions at once.
 In particular we test against python 2.7 and python 3.6.
 See the `tox.ini` file for the setup.
-To run tox first install it: `pip install tox` and run it in the root directory: `tox`.
+Run it with: `tox`.
 This will read the `tox.ini` and execute the test suite(s) in each environment.

 **Note: it is a good idea to run the full test suite with `tox` before publishing code or new versions to ensure some manner of test coverage over both python2 and py3**